Casa Milà: Restoration

 Gaudí's work was designated a historic and artistic monument on July 24, 1969.
 Casa Milà was in poor condition in the early 1980s.
-It had been painted a dreary brown and many of its interior color schemes had been abandoned or allowed to deteriorate, but it has been restored since and many of the original colors revived.
+It had been painted a dreary brown and many of its interior color schemes had been abandoned or allowed to deteriorate, but it has been restored since including restoring many of the original colors.

 In 1984, the building became part of a World Heritage Site encompassing some of Gaudí's works.
 The Barcelonan city council tried to rent the main floor as an office for the 1992 Olympic bid.
 Finally, the day before Christmas 1986, Caixa Catalunya bought La Pedrera for 900 million pesetas.
 On February 19, 1987, urgently needed work began on the restoration and cleaning of the façade.
 The work was done by the architects Joseph Emilio Hernández-Cros and Rafael Vila.
 The renovated main floor opened in 1990 as part of the Cultural Olympiad of Barcelona.
 The floor became an exhibition room with an example of modernism in the Eixample.